 A.S.
 Livestock Management Industry

-Why Livestock Management & Industry?This curriculum has an emphasis on Livestock Management and provides students with a foundation in the biological and natural sciences.
-Students will learn reproductive physiology, animal breeding, nutrition and livestock management.
+Why Livestock Management & Industry?This two-year (65 credit) emphasis provides students with a foundation in the biological and natural sciences.
+Students will learn reproductive physiology, animal breeding, nutrition, and livestock management.
 This option incorporates courses in economics and business to prepare graduates to manage livestock enterprises, or to be employed by companies producing and marketing livestock, animal feeds and health products.
-Students should consult the catalog of the institution to which they expect to transfer and should select appropriate courses in consultation with their advisor.
 Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.

 |Intro to Ag & Env Resources||1|